Intended or unintended consequences of mapping

 Ear infection

-The consequence here is that the new SNOMED CT content reflects only what was pre-existing, with no change in scope or range of clinical content, and with the features of the legacy source system maintained (and these may be 'convenience' terms, or hand-picked favourites, with none or some internal structure or they may be disjoint.
-Sometimes these source code sets are arbitrary or idiosyncratic.
+The consequence here is that the new SNOMED CT content reflects only what was pre-existing, with no change in scope or range of clinical content, and with the features of the legacy source system maintained.

 In this scenario, the SNOMED CT map target concepts can be regarded as the minimum viable 'mapset' of concepts that will support migration or longitudinal data analyses.
 But to provide future utility, for integration, interoperability among and between systems and settings, and to support SNOMED CT-aware analytics, this mapset would need to be expanded to form a more comprehensive and sustainable ValueSet.
-Mapping is a great first step but it is not the whole journey.
+Mapping is a great first step, but it is not the whole journey.

 Map products that contain broader or narrower relationships may influence how data is analysed and interpreted.
 Reports of patient data that are formulated using such maps will likely reflect at least some of those map features.